MaLIE2018/malie2018/README.md

 <br><br>

-🌱 I’m currently learning TypeScript and MongoDB
+🌱 I’m currently learning TypeScript, Redux, React-query
 <!--
 **MaLIE2018/malie2018** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.